 The Careers and Employability Service provides students with the information, advice and guidance they need before, during and after graduating from the University of Suffolk.
 The service is available to all current and prospective students, as well as to graduates of the University of Suffolk within three years of their graduation.

-We offer drop-in sessions for quick careers queries, and one-to-one guidance appointments can be made to discuss topics in more depth.
+- Access a Careers and Employability Adviser - We offer drop-in sessions for quick careers queries, and one-to-one guidance appointments can be made to discuss topics in more depth.

 - Access to Online Resources - The Careers and Employability section of the student intranet (MySuffolk) offers excellent links to websites, hosts a wealth of careers information, promotes employment vacancies, and promotes career development workshops and events.
 We also have thriving social media accounts across a variety of platforms, including a LinkedIn Job Club, which are regularly updated with new opportunities and topical articles.

-We subscribe to the latest graduate and industry publications which provide up-to-date information about graduate recruitment and employability.
+- Access to Professional Publications - We subscribe to the latest graduate and industry publications which provide up-to-date information about graduate recruitment and employability.
 These can typically be picked up free of charge at each of our campuses.